niole/mlflow_logging_example/README.md

+requests for logging and accessing logged information go through the tracking server, except sometimes for artifacts.
+By default, these requests are sent directly to the backing storage. https://mlflow.org/docs/latest/tracking/server#tracking-server-no-proxy

-prove that the endpoints that we need to proxy are /api, /ajax-api, /get-artifact, and /model-versions/get-artifact
+I think the endpoints that we need to proxy are /api, /ajax-api, /get-artifact.
+I read somewhere that /model-versions/get-artifact must get proxied, too.
+However, I didn't see it in the logs.

+if we use proxied artifact storage e.g. --serve-artifacts, this makes it so that request for saving artifacts are proxied through the tracking server.

 what can get logged in mlflow?
 - this page lists what can be logged: https://www.mlflow.org/docs/1.26.1/tracking.html#automatic-logging: "Automatic logging allows you to log metrics, parameters, and models without the need for explicit log statements."
 - data sources also get logged
 - openai example logs a trace
 - default mlflow example logs system metrics, model metrics, params, model artifacts, and a dataset

+# how to use

+- run tracking server
+- run caddy reverse proxy
+- run experiment scripts default.py and openai.py
+- view the proxied UI at localhost:3030

 tracking server runs at port 4040 reverse proxy runs at port 3030